favstats/myblogdown/content/post/daesh.md

 title = "What do Arab Muslims think about ISIS (Daesh)?" math = true summary = """
-Here I want to dive a little bit into how Arab Muslims see Daesh (*a term for ISIS often used by Arab speakers*).
+Here I want to dive a little bit into how Arab Muslims see Daesh (*a term for ISIS often used by Arabic speakers*).
 The data I will be using is from the [Arab Barometer Wave 4](http://www.arabbarometer.org/), released just a few weeks ago.
 """

 [header]